Domestic Violence Lawyer in Miami

 In some cases of alleged domestic violence, alleged offenders may be taken into custody as the result of false or exaggerated allegations.
-All people who have been arrested for domestic violence need to understand that even when an alleged victim says that he or she does not want to press charges, it is the prosecutor handling the case that actually has the power to make such a decision.
+Even when an alleged victim says that he or she does not want to press charges, it is the prosecutor handling the case that actually has the power to make such a decision.

-Were you arrested in Florida for any kind of alleged crime of domestic violence?
-It is in your best interest to contact The Hoffman Firm as soon as possible for help protecting your rights and achieving the most favorable outcome to your case with the fewest possible penalties.
+If you were arrested for an alleged crime of domestic violence, you need to contact The Hoffman Firm as soon as possible for help protecting your rights and achieving the most favorable outcome to your case with the fewest possible penalties.

 Except for persons who have a child in common, family or household members must be currently residing or have in the past resided together in the same single dwelling unit.